Trakzi

 Medical out-of-pocket$480$40

 This single move can make your budget feel dramatically less chaotic.
-What used to feel like an "unexpected" expense becomes a planned one.
+What used to feel like an "unexpected" expense becomes a planned one — and most "help me with my budget" complaints quietly disappear once sinking funds are in place.

 How to Budget When Income Is Irregular